42ghan/ft_containers/README.md

 - A lot of member functions of STL Containers' declarations are followed by `noexcept` specifier.
 - It is used to let the compiler know that the function will not throw exception.
+- When an exception is thrown from a **NON-THROWING** function, `std::unexpected` is called, which will terminate the program by calling `std::terminate`.
 - It is used for two main reasons: [(from Modernes C++)](https://www.modernescpp.com/index.php/c-core-guidelines-the-noexcept-specifier-and-operator)
   - documents the behaviour of the function (which means the function can be safely used in a non-throwing function)
   - optimises compilation
 - In C++98 standard, only the dynamic exception specification using `throw()` is available instead of `noexcept`.
-However, since such method does not improve performance (since it works dynamically) like the `noexcept` does, and is not written on C++98 manuals, exception specification will not be applied on this implementation. [(ref.
-StackOverflow)](https://stackoverflow.com/questions/13841559/deprecated-throw-list-in-c11)
+Since such method does not improve performance like the `noexcept` does, a question arises whether `throw()` should be utilized in this implementation [(ref.
+StackOverflow)](https://stackoverflow.com/questions/13841559/deprecated-throw-list-in-c11).
+However, `throw()` was used for exiting the program by calling `std::unexpected -> std::terminate` when exception is thrown from a **NON-THROWING** function was deemed more important than slight performance improvement.

 ### Iterators